Blosc/c-blosc/README.txt

 Just add these files to your project in order to use Blosc.
 For information on compression and decompression routines, see blosc.h.

-Blosc is a compressor for binary data, that can use threads and SSE2 and that gets best results if you can provide the size of the data type that originated the data file.

 To compile using GCC/MINGW: